haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 2.  **Environmental Management**: GIS assists in monitoring and managing natural resources, such as forests, water bodies, and wildlife habitats.
 It aids in environmental impact assessments, conservation planning, and disaster management.
 3.  **Public Health**: GIS is used to analyze disease outbreaks, track the spread of infectious diseases, and plan healthcare facilities and resources.
 It helps in understanding health disparities, identifying high-risk areas, and optimizing public health interventions.
 4.  **Emergency Management**: GIS plays a crucial role in disaster preparedness, response, and recovery.
 It helps in identifying vulnerable areas, managing evacuation routes, and coordinating emergency services during natural disasters or other crises.
-5. Transportation and Logistics: GIS is utilized in optimizing transportation routes, analyzing traffic patterns, and planning efficient logistics networks.
+5.  **Transportation and Logistics**: GIS is utilized in optimizing transportation routes, analyzing traffic patterns, and planning efficient logistics networks.
 It assists in fleet management, supply chain optimization, and location-based services.
-6. Natural Resource Management: GIS is employed in assessing and managing natural resources like forests, water resources, minerals, and energy sources.
+6.  **Natural Resource Management**: GIS is employed in assessing and managing natural resources like forests, water resources, minerals, and energy sources.
 It aids in land use planning, resource exploration, and environmental impact assessment.
-7. Business and Marketing: GIS helps businesses in market analysis, site selection, and customer profiling.
+7.  **Business and Marketing**: GIS helps businesses in market analysis, site selection, and customer profiling.
 It assists in identifying target markets, optimizing sales territories, and visualizing market trends.

+These are just a few examples of the diverse applications of GIS.
+This course is not specifically tailored for any

 - Definition
 	- Geoinformatics vs GIS
 	- Uses